SEO for Your Dental Practice

 What makes dental SEO different from other forms of SEO?

 SEO for dentistry, and the medical field at large, is something of a unique beast.
 Unlike ecommerce, where products are sold and shipped throughout the world, dental SEO requires a much more localized approach.
 After all, it’s probably not a good idea to target customers in California if you’re a dentist in Ohio.
-The main focus of your strategy as a dentist should be to rank highly for services in your locale.
+The main focus of your strategy as a dentist should be to rank highly for dental services in your locale.

 For example, let’s say your practice offers teeth whitening in Columbus, Ohio.
 You’ll want to optimize your website for search terms such as, “teeth whitening columbus” and “columbus cosmetic dentist” rather than simply, “teeth whitening” or, “cosmetic dentist.”